dentarg/auth0-blog/_posts/2016-10-27-angular-2-testing-in-depth-services.markdown

 ---
 layout: post
-title: "Angular 2 Testing In Depth: Services"
+title: "Angular Testing In Depth: Services"
-description: "Learn how to test services in Angular 2.
+description: "Learn how to test services in Angular.
 We will start with setting up the environment and finish with using Dependency Injection."
 date: 2016-10-27 08:23
 category: Technical Guide, Angular, Angular2
 banner: